 Would mandatory drug testing be more moral than workfare?
+What should religious organizations do to ease the plight of the poor?
 Is workfare new or simply WPA and CCC projects repackaged?
 Weren't slaves treated better than welfare recipients are today?
 How can the religious community help change the public discourse on what is moral in this unfair and unjust economy?
 Your additional questions and comments

 July 1, 1997:

 How states are complying with new federal guidelines.

 The transition made by of hundreds of people who've moved from welfare to work as part of corporate programs to hire people on assistance.

 April 14, 1997:

 New California laws link food stamps to work.